[Skip to Navigation] | [Skip to Content]

 The Salt Path – and 23 unique homes to stay in on the South West Coast Path

-Ahead of The Salt Path film coming to screens next month, we explore the South West Coast Path, and the best places to stay directly en route.
+Ahead of The Salt Path film coming to our screens next month, we explore the UK´s 630m-long South West Coast Path, discovering the best places to stay directly en route.

 View article